hamodikk/MSDS-422_Final_Project/README.md

 # Data Analysis and Forecasting of Natural Disasters

 This project performs Exploratory Data Analysis (EDA) as well as train and implement 4 machine learning models that could predict future natural disasters based on a synthetic data.
+It is the work of Maddy Lok, Genki Hirayama, Brian Duckworth and Hamdi Kucukengin.

 ## Table of Contents
 - [Introduction](#introduction)